conflict-investigations/media-search-engine/README.md

 media_search -j
 # Seach for a specific URL
 media_search <url>

-# Dump data into pre-formatted database so the web API can use it.
-media_search -d
 # Load data from pre-formatted database on disk instead of loading the huge
 # database files themselves
 media_search -l